-I got this as a gift for my 19th birthday. 🙂 It’s perfect for high school or college aged girls.
+I got this as a gift for my 19th birthday. 🙂 It’s perfect for teens and twenty-somethings!

 Back of the Package – Features all 12 of the included shades

-This palette comes with a vegan eyeshadow brush and a sample size bottle of Urban Decay’s famous primer potion.
+This palette comes with a vegan eyeshadow brush and a sample size bottle of Urban Decay’s famous primer potion for your eyelids.

 I highly recommend UD’s naked palette.
 If you keep up with their products, you’ll know that they actually have a Naked Palette 2 and 3 out, but I ultimately decided to go with the first one because I thought the colors were a little more neutral and classic, but the palettes are similar.

 As you can see here, once you unwrap the palette you’re left with a rectangular, velvet-covered box with shiny gold letters.
 You can flip open the lid and there’s a mirror on the inside along with twelve rectangular eyeshadow swatches and their respective titles in tiny gold letters as well.

 Inside of the Naked Palette – Mirror, shades, and brush

 Here is a photo of the inside of the palette, with the mirror, the eyeshadow swatches, and the brush.
 The colors are all neutral, browns, and smoky tones that can be used to create any neutral eye look.
 I wear this eyeshadow everyday at work and even without eyeshadow primer, it still lasts hours without creasing (though using a little primer will make your eyeshadow even more vibrant and last even longer without creasing) even in extreme temperature changes from walking between the oven and the freezer or while standing over a steamy sink for hours. 🙂